-You’re standing in front of a plant — maybe at a thrift store, maybe in your garden after winter, maybe at a friend’s house — and you have no idea what it is.
-You used to have to ask someone who might know.
-Or carry a field guide.
-Or accept that the mystery was just part of owning plants.
+You’re standing in front of a plant — maybe at a thrift store, maybe in your living room after the tag went missing, maybe at a friend’s house — and you have two questions: what is it, and can you actually keep it happy?

 Now you hold up your phone, take a photo, and get an answer in seconds.